Clever Money-Savings Hacks for Buying Costco Meats

 Might not save you money but will surely save you time if your recipe calls for a certain type of cut.

-This tip comes from the folks at The Family Handyman and it involves buying ground beef in a long tube called a “Chub”.
+This tip comes from the folks at The Family Handyman and it involves buying ground beef in a long 10 pound tube called a “Chub”.

-Ask for it by name in the Costco deli section and they’ll hook you up.
+Ask for it by name in the Costco meat section and they’ll hook you up.
+Although I noticed recently that my Costco now has them for sale right next to the regular ground beef packages.

-Apparently the clear plastic chub packaging is much cheaper and many Costco locations will pass the savings along to you and give you a small discount.
+The clear plastic chub packaging is much cheaper and requires less labor to produce.
+So many Costco locations will happily pass the savings along to you and give you a nice discount to take 10 pounds home with you.

 Ask the Reader: Do you buy your meat from Costco?
 What tips do you have to share, let me know.